Mared Griffiths

 Mared Alaw Griffiths (/cy/; born 3 March 2007) is a Welsh professional footballer who plays as a midfielder for Women's Super League club Manchester United and the Wales national team.

-Youth career
+Early life & career

-Griffiths played for the FAW North Academy.

-In July 2024, Griffiths moved to Manchester United to join the club's under-21 academy team.
+Griffiths attended Coleg Meirion-Dwyfor in Gwynedd, Wales and studied Level 3 Business.
+Having played for the FAW North Academy, in July 2024, she moved to Manchester United to join the club's under-21 academy team.

 Senior career

 Manchester United

-Griffiths was named to a senior matchday squad for the first time on 11 December 2024, as an unused substitute in a League Cup group stage match against Newcastle United.
-She made her senior debut on 8 February 2025, appearing as an 81st-minute substitute and scoring twice in a 6–0 victory against third division Wolverhampton Wanderers in the fifth round of the 2024–25 Women's FA Cup.
-Griffiths signed her first professional contract with Manchester United on 14 July 2025.
+On 11 December 2024, Griffiths was named to Manchester United's senior matchday squad for the first time; she was an unused substitute in the team's League Cup group stage match against Newcastle United.
+Griffiths made her senior debut on 8 February 2025, appearing as an 81st-minute substitute and scoring twice in a 6–0 FA Cup victory over third-division Wolverhampton Wanderers.
+On 14 July 2025, Griffiths signed her first professional contract with Manchester United.

+Loan to Sunderland, 2026

+On 3 February 2026, Griffiths joined Sunderland on loan for the remainder of the 2025–26 season.

+Return to Manchester United, 2026–

+On 23 September 2026, during her first competitive start for United, Griffiths scored a hat-trick in a 10–1 WSL Players Cup win over Sheffield United.

 International career

 Youth

 On 30 October 2022, Griffiths made her debut for the Wales under-17s in 2023 U17 Championship qualification against Montenegro in a 4–0 victory, playing as a left winger.
 She scored her debut goal for the youth team in the second round of qualification against Finland during a 2–1 defeat.

 In October 2023, she played the full 90 minutes for the under-19s in all three 2024 UEFA Women's Under-19 Championship qualification first round matches against Czech Republic, England, and Greece.